|Study type||Study Tier||Start Date||Duration||Course Contact|

 HOW WILL I LEARN?

-You will be taught by industry experienced tutors and will work in the mature, creative and exciting environment of Media, Art and Design at The Isle of Wight College.
-You will study in our well-equipped facilities which include; digital video editing suites and Apple Mac studio all running industry standard software and related packages.
-A purpose built TV studio, associated digital video cameras, lighting and sound recording equipment.
+You will be taught in a mature, creative and exciting environment at The Isle of Wight College within the Art, Design and Media building on the main College campus.
+You will study in our well-equipped facilities which include; digital video editing suites and graphic design studio all running industry standard software and related packages.
+You will have access to entry level high definition digital video cameras as well as associated lighting and sound recording equipment.
 Your studies will be supported with workshops, lectures, demonstrations and tutorials.
 You should be prepared to work both individually as well as part of a team and be aware of the commitment that this course requires.

 WHAT CAN THIS COURSE LEAD TO?

-An OCR Technical Diploma in Media develops learner’s skills including collecting, analysing and interpreting data, communicating your findings in different ways, and identifying and developing the links between different parts of the subject.
+An OCR Level 2 Technical Diploma in Media develops learner’s skills including collecting, analysing and interpreting data, communicating your findings in different ways, and identifying and developing the links between different parts of the subject.
 These skills are in great demand and are recognised and highly valued by employers and colleges.
-Many students choose to pursue their studies with the BTEC Level 3 Television and Film Production course or the BTEC Level 3 Extended Diploma in Graphic Design [a minimum average of Merit level required for entry to Level 3 courses] before either looking for employment or progressing onto University.
+Many students choose to pursue their studies with the BTEC Level 3 Extended Diploma in Creative Media Practice (TV and Film) or the BTEC Level 3 Extended Diploma in Graphic Design [a minimum average of Merit level required for entry to Level 3 courses] before either looking for employment, apprenticeships or progressing onto University.

 All Study Programmes for 16-19 year olds at The Isle of Wight College are designed to include: